 Speaking of delicious clouds, we have to talk about Japanese fluffy pancakes.
 Pancakes are more of a standalone dessert in Japan rather than just a breakfast item, as the Japanese manga-turned-dramedy “Kantaro: The Sweet Tooth Salaryman” shows in its pancakes episode.

-All-day-breakfast spot Souffles offers wobbly souffle pancakes that fall somewhere between eating a custard and your memory foam mattress — but in a good way!
-The decor is inspired by a sunny suburban morning in the 1950s: astroturf grass for carpet, sky blue walls, and fake flowers everywhere.
+These wobbly soufflé-like pancakes fall somewhere between eating a custard and your memory foam mattress — but in a good way!
 If you want an LA dessert high in kitsch factor, this is your destination.

 Savoring Trendy Desserts and More in LA